jandahuang/CPSC-481---Email-Spam-Filter/README.md

 8. Run the server (see the "Run" section)

 ## Run
+1. Open up your terminal and cd into the `interface` folder (if not already in it)
-1. Initiated the Virual Environment (if not already initiated)
+2. Initiated the Virual Environment (if not already initiated)
    Windows:
    ```
    .venv\Scripts\activate